Tacos, burrito bowls, and kid-friendly Indian dinners — planned automatically for your family every week.

 Authentic Indian cooking involves complex spice blends and long simmering times.
 On a Tuesday night after soccer practice, roasting spices and slow-cooking a curry feels impossible.

-FamilyPlate's AI creates a personalized Indian-inspired meal plan for your family.
+FamilyPlate's AI creates a personalised Indian-inspired meal plan for your family.
 We handle the recipes, the variety, and the grocery list.
 You just cook and enjoy.

 Indian cuisine naturally emphasizes legumes like lentils, chickpeas, and black beans, which are excellent sources of plant-based protein and fiber.
 These ingredients support digestive health, stabilize blood sugar, and keep kids feeling full and energized throughout the day.
 For families looking to reduce meat consumption, Indian meal planning offers countless delicious vegetarian options.